 The reference listing can be found in the original source document.

-Go to the Disability Summary Overview for Multiple Disabilities for specific instructions on developing your MD summary.
+- Disability Summary Overview for Multiple and Severe Disabilities for specific instructions on developing your summary.

-Go to the course Disability Summary Readings by Category for additional reading needed to develop your MD summary
+- Disability Summary Readings by Category for additional reading needed to develop your summary.